HIPAA Breach Notification Deadline Calculator

 Notice to HHS: two very different deadlines

 For breaches affecting fewer than 500 individuals, 45 CFR 164.408(c) takes a different approach.
 You are not required to report each small breach to HHS within 60 days.
-Instead you may maintain a log of all breaches discovered during the calendar year and submit that log to the Secretary no later than 60 days after the end of the calendar year, which lands around the start of March of the following year.
+Instead the covered entity must maintain a log of all breaches discovered during the calendar year and notify the Secretary no later than 60 days after the end of the calendar year.
 The calculator computes that year-end-plus-60 date for you when the affected count is below 500.
-The catch many teams miss is that the relaxed HHS timeline applies only to the HHS report.
+The important distinction is that the year-end HHS timeline applies only to the HHS report.
 Individual notice for a small breach still runs on the same 60-day clock as a large one, and you should record each small breach in your log when it happens rather than scrambling to reconstruct a year of incidents the following February.

 If you are a business associate rather than a covered entity, your obligation is different and the calculator reflects it.
 Under 45 CFR 164.410, a business associate that discovers a breach of unsecured protected health information must notify the covered entity, without unreasonable delay and no later than 60 days after discovery.
 The notice must identify each individual whose information was or is believed to have been involved, to the extent possible, and provide the other information the covered entity needs to make its own notifications.
 The business associate generally does not notify patients, HHS, or the media directly; it hands the covered entity what it needs to do so.